ARM-PIt/tidalconnect-picore/README.md

 /home/tc/Tidal-Connect-Armv7/tidal.sh start
 ```

+If you want to use this with Apple devices you can enable shairplay by going to Tweaks > Audio tweaks > Shairport-sync, and marking it "Yes".

+Finally, you must make sure Squeezelite is set to close the audio device when it is not using it so that tidal_connect may then use it.
+From the web interface go to Squeezelite Settings > Change Squeezelite settings > Close output setting, and give a reasonable number of seconds for the audio device to be closed.
+Two seconds have worked fine in my usage.
+The typical scenario here is LMS has been playing music, but you want to switch to Tidal Connect; so you pause LMS playback, the amount of time defined here passes, then Tidal Connect can be used.
+The default setting with piCorePlayer 9 is to never close the device, so the tidal.sh run script will not work if you do not set this.

-Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack
+Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack.
+Also note that a 10 second sleep has been added to the tidal.sh script so that it has the best chance of starting up after a reboot, giving some time for Squeezelite to release the audio device.

 For a Raspberry Pi 4 using only onboard audio, that's it, reboot, connect with a Tidal client and play.
 If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save with 'pcp bu', reboot.